The 2022 Annual Meeting of the WSMA House of Delegates will be held in

 Break with Exhibitors

-Plenary Session: A Conversation on Health Equity and Racism in Medicine – Fernando De Maio, PhD and Edwin Lindo, JD *
+Plenary Session: Thinking Deeper – Necessary Components To Achieve Health Equity – Fernando De Maio, PhD and Edwin Lindo, JD *

 WSMA Past Presidents’ Breakfast